prkskrs/prkskrs/README.md

          width="45" /> -->
 </h2>

 I am a backend developer and data scientist that focuses on NodeJS and TypeScript.
-I always like creating applications using Web3, MLOPS, and AI.
+I always like creating applications using Web3, MLOPS, and AI.<br>
 📫 How to reach me: <a href="mailto: work.prkskrs@gmail.com">prkskrs@gmail.com</a>

 ---